gsamokovarov/simple-machine/README.markdown

 ===============

 A minimal finite state machine implementation for the [Node][nd] and the Browser.
 There is no DSLs and no bloat.
-Just draw and trigger states.
+Just define and trigger states.

 Installation
 ------------